fldon/Chip8/README.md

-﻿TODO:
--put it on github and develop there from now on
+A Simple Chip8 Emulator

+Currently only supports the basic (or "legacy") CH8 mode programs.
+To start, run the emulator and give the path to the program to be loaded on the command line when prompted.

+ TODO:

 -make rendering wait and timers depend on clock/execution cycles instead of time: that way, only the execution speed is relevant

--Add schip mode that can be toggled (for now) via a CLI parameter at startup
+-Add schip mode that can be toggled via a CLI parameter at startup

 -Add GUI Frontent, where user can restart emulator with new program and switch modes, also add debug output